 During the final chapter, there's one to Chapter 2 — Haruhi dances with Kanako, and does much better.
 There's also a couple in the final two episodes of the anime.

-A more prominent one in Chapter 81: Tamaki jumps into a fountain to retrieve tickets to an amusement park, and accidentally ends up pulling Haruhi in as well.
+Chapter 81: Tamaki jumps into a fountain to retrieve tickets to an amusement park, and accidentally ends up pulling Haruhi in as well.
 Haruhi then lampshades it by pointing out how the first time they were alone together was in a fountain, when she had lost her purse and he helped her look for it.
 The scene ends with Tamaki telling her he loves her, while they're still in the fountain.
 D'awww.

 Catapult Nightmare: The first few pages of Chapter 79 involve Haruhi standing in front of Tamaki blushing, and looking at the ground.
 She then says "Tamaki-senpai...
 I'm in love with you."
 (The squee of many a fangirl was heard.)
 Tamaki looks stunned, but then goes off saying that he's so happy because he's in love with himself, too!
 He takes this and runs with it.
 Haruhi looks mortified, but then she sits up and we find out it was All Just a Dream, much to her relief.